Ross Memorial Museum: History

 In 1945, Juliette and Henry Ross both died within a few days of each other.
 In their wills they provided for many friends and staff, and when those bequests ran their course the second part of the will came into effect.
 This resulted in the Ross Memorial Museum being opened in 1980, the Ross Memorial Library being built behind the museum, and the Ross Memorial Wing being built on the hospital in nearby St. Stephen.

 Interpretation

-Interpretation of the collection and the story of the Rosses is done through personal guided tours, information panels which highlight artefacts in each of the rooms, self-guiding brochures on aspects of the collection and an exhibit featuring photographs, a film of the Ross's travels and objets d'art from around the world.
+Interpretation of the collection and the story of the Rosses is done through personal guided tours, information panels which highlight artefacts in each of the rooms, self-guiding brochures on aspects of the collection and an exhibit featuring photographs, a film of the Rosses' travels and objets d'art from around the world.

 Special events

 Annual open house receptions 2-4pm, Canada Day and New Brunswick Day.

 Christmas Open House four days in early December.
 Check official website for specific dates.